Barkha-dave/Hotel_Booking-Analysis-EDA-Project/README.md

 6) Analysis based on the meal.

- 7)Analysis of the requirement for car parking space.
+7) Analysis of the requirement for car parking space.

- 8)Which hotel has the highest number of repeat customers?
+8) Which hotel has the highest number of repeat customers?

 Bivariate Analysis